coliath/FinalProject/README.md

 ### Tech Stack

-I am trying to have Resource Root emulate a native application as much as possible.
+I want Resource Root emulate a native application as much as possible.

 With this in mind, I made heavy use of Ajax, and front end MV-*.